 Original content is now king, driving subscriptions and viewers to a platform.
 Licensing agreements aren’t a problem because streaming platforms own the content.
 They’re both the content owner and content streamer.

-In 2023, new streaming content includes the dystopian drama “The Last of Us” on HBO Max, the third season of “Only Murders in the Building” on Hulu, and the movie “Killers of the Flower Moon” on Apple TV.
+In 2023, new streaming content includes the dystopian drama “The Last of Us” on Max, the third season of “Only Murders in the Building” on Hulu, and the movie “Killers of the Flower Moon” on Apple TV.
 The Marvel Cinematic Universe as a whole continues to be a hybrid of streaming and theatrical release content, with Disney Plus gaining “Jessica Jones,” “Daredevil,” and “Luke Cage” in 2022 — all three previously Netflix-based.